kjg9812/notes/nlp.md

 ....

-# video notes on Part of speech tagging
+# video notes on Part of Speech Tagging
 ### part of speech
     - pronoun
     - verb